edgedb/edgedb/docs/reference/connection.rst

     - N/A

 **EDGEDB_DATABASE**
   Each EdgeDB *instance* can contain multiple *databases*.
-When in instance is created, a default database named ``edgedb`` is created.
+When an instance is created, a default database named ``edgedb`` is created.
 Unless otherwise specified, all incoming connections connect to the ``edgedb`` database.